danieel47896321/Software-Quiz-Time/README.md

 The Game reveals image and you have to pick the correct answer.

-Each corrent answer is worth 10 points.
+Each corrent answer worth 10 points.

 Implemented MVC architecture.